periklis/wasm-imageeditor/README.md

 - [] Add react-based UI for drawing canvas and graphic manipulation controls
 - [] Add Boost/Gil based ImageProcessor API for resize and crop
 - [] Refactor lib/* to cmake package system on emscripten toolchain
+- [x] Replace WebIDL with embind for better handling of stl containers